neoforged/.github/primers/1.21.9/index.md

         - `NO_PARTS`, `getHeadModelParts` are removed
         - `createEyesLayer` - Creates the eyes of the model.
     - `EntityModel#setupAnim` -> `Model#setupAnim`
+    - `HeadedModel#translateToHead` - Transforms the pose stack to the head's position and rotation.
     - `HumanoidArmorModel` -> `HumanoidModel#createArmorMeshSet`, not one-to-one
     - `HumanoidModel#copyPropertiesTo` is removed
     - `Model` now takes in a generic representing the render state